matsest/az-policy-alias/README.md

 For reasons unknown finding policy aliases is normally done through either PowerShell/Azure CLI or VS Code Extension.

 Both of these approaches are relatively slow and requires several commands and steps to carry out.
+They also requires you to be signed-in to Azure just for finding the alias.
+Why not just a searchable reference documentation?

-This web site instead uses the `Get-AzPolicyAlias` cmdlet to generate the full docs and is run once every day to always have a full list of searchable policy aliases in a small, static web site.
+This web site uses the `Get-AzPolicyAlias` cmdlet to generate the full docs of all policy aliases and is run once every day to always have a full list of searchable policy aliases in a small, static web site.

 ## Technology